mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 TL 14 Intelligence +2 Cr.
 1,000,000
 TL 16 Intelligence +3 Cr.
 5,000,000

-Skill Augmentation (TL 12): Skill Augmentation (TL 12): The character’s nervous system is rewired to be more suited to a particular task.
+Skill Augmentation (TL 12): Skill Augmentation (TL 12): The character's nervous system is rewired to be more suited to a particular task.
 A pilot might have his reflexes and sense of balance improved; a broker might be made capable of controlling his pupil responses and smelling the